ak3311g/ak3311g/README.md

 <p align="left"> <a href="https://twitter.com/ankit13657391" target="blank"><img src="https://img.shields.io/twitter/follow/ankit13657391?logo=twitter&style=for-the-badge" alt="ankit13657391" /></a> </p>

-- 🔭 I’m currently working on **A Cart Game which is a freelancer project and really wanted to complete that project.**
+- 🔭 I’m currently working on **A Story Narrative Game which is a hackathon project and really wanted to complete that project.**

-- 🌱 I’m currently learning **Unity 3D , ReactJS, AdminJS, Backend frameworks like expressjs and also about how a company works.**
+- 🌱 I’m currently learning **Unity 3D , ReactJS, NextJS, Backend frameworks like expressjs and also about how a company works.**

 - Let's connect and collaborate on **exciting projects!
 Feel free to reach out if you're interested in frontend development, UI/UX design, or want to discuss new ideas.
 Together, we can create unique digital experiences.**